Why It Works

 Fried bee hoon is easy and fast.
 No par-cooking of the noodles is necessary.
 Just soak, drain, and fry.
 To fry the noodles right, and to keep the noodles from sticking to the pan, don't be too stingy with the cooking oil.
 You can buy pickled chiles in the store, but making them yourself is a breeze.

-4 ounces green Thai bird chiles, seeds removed, sliced
+2 ounces (57g) green Thai bird chiles, seeds removed, sliced crosswise into 1/2-inch pieces

-5 ounces dried rice vermicelli, soaked in cool water for 30 minutes
+5 ounces (145g) dried rice vermicelli, soaked in hot water for 15 minutes

 1/8 teaspoon white pepper

 Place sliced chiles in a small bowl.
 Pour boiling water over to cover.
-Let sit 10 minutes, then drain.
-Add vinegar, 1 teaspoon soy sauce, sugar, and 1/2 teaspoon salt and stir to combine.
-Allow to cool.
-For best results, refrigerate at least overnight.
+Let sit for 10 minutes, then drain.
+Add vinegar, 1 teaspoon soy sauce, sugar, and 1/2 teaspoon salt and stir to combine and sugar has dissolved.
+Chill for at least 30 minutes.
+For best results, refrigerate overnight.
 Chiles can be stored in an airtight container in the refrigerator for up to 1 month.

 For the Stir-Fry: Heat 3 tablespoons oil in a wok over medium heat until shimmering.
 Add shallots, garlic, and mushrooms.
-Cook until mushrooms have softened and are beginning to brown, about 8 minutes.
+Cook, stirring occasionally, until mushrooms have softened and are beginning to brown, 4 to 5 minutes.

 Increase heat to medium-high and stir in bok choy.
 Cook until beginning to wilt, about 1 minute.
 Add remaining 3 tablespoons oil.
-Add shrimp, softened vermicelli, 2 tablespoons soy sauce, white pepper, and sprouts.
+Add shrimp, softened vermicelli, 3 tablespoons soy sauce, and white pepper.

 Cook, stirring, until seasonings are combined with noodles, shrimp are cooked through, and noodles are beginning to brown on bottom of pan (add extra oil if beginning to stick), about 2 minutes.
+Remove from heat and stir in bean sprouts until combined.
 Season to taste with salt and/or soy sauce.
 Serve immediately with pickled chiles on the side.

 |Nutrition Facts (per serving)|